JanZch/PythonCompetition/README.txt

 • There is an enemy(ies)
 • The AI can move and shoot
 • It has waypoints on a map that tell it where to go
+• the AI moves between waypoints depending on player position and tries to shoor meanwhile

 Rules: